OpenZeppelin/openzeppelin-upgrades/README.md

 Truffle artifacts (the JSON files in `build/contracts`) contain the AST (abstract syntax tree) for each of your contracts.
 Our plugin uses this information to validate that your contracts are [upgrade safe](#what-does-it-mean-for-a-contract-to-be-upgrade-safe).

-Truffle sometimes partially recompiles only the contracts that have changed, and since Solidity does not produce deterministic ASTs, we will ask you to trigger a full recompilation either using `truffle compile --all` or deleting the `build/contracts` directory.
-The technical reason we need this is that we are unable to resolve references correctly if the ASTs are from different compiler runs.
+Truffle sometimes partially recompiles only the contracts that have changed.
+We will ask you to trigger a full recompilation either using `truffle compile --all` or deleting the `build/contracts` directory when this happens.
+The technical reason is that since Solidity does not produce deterministic ASTs, the plugins are unable to resolve references correctly if they are not from the same compiler run.

 ## Community